Camping Activities for Tweens

 - Scavenger Hunt.
 I made my own scavenger hunt for tweens using a combination of items from similar sheets as well as adding my own ideas.
 I brought along small inexpensive prizes like puzzles, balls, and masks for completing the sheet (which also served as entertainment back at the campsite!)
 We checked off the items instead of collecting them, since we didn’t want to disturb the area.

 We had children ranging from 6–12 on our trip, so I also created a coordinating easier list for the younger ones (both with my art, of course!
 I couldn’t resist adding my own touch.)
-I added my lists here as a freebie, click on the links to download and print the pdf scavenger hunts for tweens and young children.
+I added my lists here as a freebie, click on the links to download and print the pdf nature camping scavenger hunts for tweens and young children.

 - Campfire Wishing Stones A huge success for all ages!
 Tweens can heat the rocks in the campfire, remove with tongs (with adult help), and create their own melted art at the picnic table.
 We’ve made these in the campfire, in our backyard firepit, and in the oven.